Binary Choice under Asymmetric Loss in a Data-Rich Environment: Theory and an Application to Algorithmic Fairness: Introduction

-The practical implementation of our procedure is remarkably simple, which we why it can be discussed here.
-The first ingredient comes from a policy/decision-maker who has to provide a quartet of loss functions pertaining to (a) true positives (denoted by $\ell_{1,1}(x)$), (b) true negatives ($\ell_{-1,-1}(x)$), (c) false positives ($\ell_{-1,1}(x)$) and last but not least (d) false negatives ($\ell_{1,-1}(x)$).
-Note that this not only implies the selection of functional forms, but also the selection of inputs $x,$ i.e., individual covariates.
-It is important to emphasize that the functions $\ell_{j,k}(x),j,k\in\{-1,1\}$ are typically not estimated.
-They are determined by either a utility/cost function of the social planner (policy/decision-maker), or are obtained through some type of cost-benefit analysis.
-Given these economic inputs, the task of econometrician is to compute weights from $\ell_{j,k}(x),j,k\in\{-1,1\}$ that will be applied to the classification procedures.
-Our theoretical analysis is agnostic about which method to use and we cover a typical collection of classification tools.
-Our theory shows that this very simple loss-based reweighting leads to valid binary decisions without strong distributional assumptions.
-In some cases, e.g., for deep learning, these decisions are optimal from the minimax point of view.
+The practical implementation of our method is remarkably simple, which is why it can be discussed here.
+The first ingredient comes from a policy/decision-maker who has to provide a quartet of loss functions pertaining to (a) true positives, denoted by $\ell_{1,1}(x)$, (b) true negatives, $\ell_{-1,-1}(x)$, (c) false positives, $\ell_{-1,1}(x)$, and (d) false negatives, $\ell_{1,-1}(x)$, where we define $\ell_{f,y}(x):=\ell(f,y,x)$.
+This requires a careful selection of relevant covariates, $x\in\mathcal{X}$, and functional forms describing the economic decision problem.
+These are usually determined by either a cost/utility function of the social planner (policy/decision-maker), or are obtained through some type of cost-benefit analysis.
+Given these economic inputs, the task of the econometrician is to compute weights from $\omega(y,x)$ with $y\in\{-1,1\}$ and $x\in\mathcal{X}$ that will be applied to the appropriate classification procedures.
+We show that this very simple loss-based reweighting leads to valid binary decisions without strong distributional assumptions.
+In some cases, e.g., for carefully crafted deep learning architectures, these decisions are optimal from the minimax point of view.

-Regarding deep learning, our paper is also related to the recent work of \cite{farrell2018deep} who show that under weak assumptions the deep learning estimators of the regression function can achieve sufficiently fast convergence rates for the semiparametric inference.
-In contrast, our paper fills a different gap in the econometrics literature related to asymmetric binary decisions, or put it differently NP-hard utility maximization problems, for which we offer the first practical and scalable solution in data-rich environments.